allenai/dolma3/procedures/code_infilling/README.md

     return sum
 ```

-And after transformation with prefix-suffix-middle arrangement, it would look like:
+The transformed version with prefix-suffix-middle arrangement would look like:
 ```python
 <|fim_prefix>def add_two_numbers(a: int, b: int) -> int:
 <|fim_suffix|>